 What is Metal Clay?

 Metal clay is a crafting medium consisting of very small particles of metal such as silver, gold, bronze, or copper mixed with an organic binder and water for use in making jewelry, beads and small sculptures.
 Originating in Japan in 1990, metal clay can be shaped just like any soft clay, by hand or using molds.
-After drying, the clay can be fired in a variety of ways such as in a kiln, with a handheld gas torch, or on a gas stove, depending on the type of clay and the metal in it.
+After drying, the clay can be fired in a variety of ways such as in a kiln, with a handheld gas torch, depending on the type of clay and the metal in it.
 The binder burns away, leaving the pure sintered metal.
 Shrinkage of between 8% and 30% occurs (depending on the product used).
-Alloys such as bronze, copper, fine silver, sterling silver, and steel also are available.
+Alloys such as bronze, copper, .999 fine silver, 925- 960 sterling silver, and steel also are available.

 Investment grade, or fine, silver is 99.9 percent (.999) pure or better.
 The Silver Maples produced by the Royal Canadian Mint are 99.99 percent (.9999) pure silver.
 But pure silver has some qualities that can be undesirable in particular applications.
 It is soft and bendable, and oxidizes easily producing a tarnish.
 Jewelry makers and other users of silver often mix silver with other metal to make it more suitable for their purposes.
 Silver of between 92.5 percent purity and fine is called sterling silver.